Want to change childhoods and change lives through the power of nature?

 You’ll also get access to further Learning and Development training where you can complete a wide range of open courses.
 These might be linked to your role or in other areas you wish to develop.

-• Yes!
+Yes!
 We have many roles for junior volunteers and have an established cohort that enjoy welcoming new volunteers to the team.
-If you are aged 16 and under you will need a parent/guardian’s permission to volunteer.
+If you are aged 13-16 you will need a parent/guardian’s permission to volunteer.

-• You can!
-Please look for a role suitable for your needs and apply as usual.
+You can!
+Please let us know about this on your application form and we will look for a role to suit your needs.
 Please mention you are looking to volunteer as part of your DofE in your application.

-• Yes.
-Acorns is an equal opportunities employer and we strive to apply this to our volunteer programme as well.
+Yes.
+We are an equal opportunities employer and we strive to apply this to our volunteer programme as well.
 Part of our recruitment process is ensuring that the role is right for you.
 Please detail any disability or support needs in your application and our volunteer manager will have an open and honest conversation with you about this.
 Wherever possible, we will make reasonable adjustment to ensure you can carry out the role.